Mercury13/unicodia-sesh/README.md

 # What makes UnicodiaSesh so special?

-☂️ **Coverage.** The initial version covered 2930/3995 of block A. At the time of writing, it covered 3320 characters from block A, and the main block was steadily marching to 1072/1072.
+☂️ **Coverage.** The initial version covered 2930/3995 of block A. When I finished the main block, the coverage of A was 3349/3995.

 🤖 **Synergy of automation and handwork.** The font started as an automatic script that worked around FontForge’s bugs, but lots of handwork made it usable outside Unicodia.